 The expansion of the closed orbit density near x = 0 relies on distinguishing type I and type II effective potential curves.
-In section 5.2 we omitted the contribution of closed orbits associated with type II curves, denoted $n{i,cl,II}(x)$.
-We proceed to show that this contribution is negligible.
+In Section 5.2 we omitted the contribution of closed orbits associated with type II curves, denoted $n{i,cl,II}(x)$.
+From equation (118), we use the expansion (48) of V_x near the stationary maximum x_M to obtain